[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 Instant life flask, silver flask and quicksilver are our staples.

-Note that we still require a remove-bleed flask even with a "immune to corrupting blood" jewel, as this doesn't make us immune to rupture and other bleeds.
+Note that we can still use a remove-bleed flask even with a "immune to corrupting blood" jewel, as this doesn't make us immune to rupture and other bleeds.

-The last flask is optional.
-A Jade or Basalt is a good addition.
-We don't require any elemental status removal due to the Pathfinder ascendancy, so I chose a jade with an increased evasion roll.
+The last flask is optional - a Jade, Quartz or Basalt is a good addition.
+I choose a Jade or Quartz with a high (90%+) increased evasion roll.

 We don't need many stats on gear.
 Therefore aim for high life on everything (t1 rolls if possible) and elemental resistances.

-Watch out for your intelligence requirements - especially while levelling, you might need quite a lot of intelligence on your amulet.
+Watch out for your intelligence requirements - especially while levelling, you might need quite a lot of intelligence on your amulet or jewellery.

 You can start this build on zero budget.
 I used it as a league starter in Synthesis and Legion and it worked well.